Jomajay/Workforce_Departmental_Analysis_Strategic_Planning/README.md

 In this section, you'll practice filtering and sorting data based on specific criteria such as salary range, department ID, hire date, and name patterns.

 ### Aggregate Functions and Group by:
-Explore how to use aggregate functions like COUNT, SUM, MIN, MAX, and AVG along with GROUP BY clause to perform summary calculations on grouped data.
+Explore how to use aggregate functions like COUNT, SUM, MIN, MAX, and AVG along with the GROUP BY clause to perform summary calculations on grouped data.

 ### MySQL Joins:
 Learn how to combine data from multiple tables using different types of joins such as INNER JOIN, LEFT JOIN, and RIGHT JOIN to retrieve desired information.